anthony-r-h/anthony-r-h.github.io/_posts/2024-09-01-GertonBekant.md

 <img src="/files/GertonBekant/GertonBekant-4.jpg">

-I used a drill guide to ensure the initial hole was drilled perpendicular to the surface.
-The two tapers make it easier to cut the first few threads, allowing the insert to align properly before fully engaging with the wood.
+I used a drill guide to help keep the the initial hole perpendicular.
+Then, the two tapers make it easier to insert and establish the first few threads into the hole.
+This helps ensure that the insert is properly aligned before fully engaging with the wood.
 To secure the inserts, I applied epoxy.

 <img src="/files/GertonBekant/GertonBekant-3.jpg">